Synthetixio/synthetix-js/Readme.md

 We’ve come up with some thought starters for dApps you could create by integrating Synthetix's stable payments into your projects.

-- Crypto Games - lottery, poker, fomoNUSD, nUSDCrash for kicks.
+- Crypto Games - lottery, poker, fomoSUSD, nUSDCrash for kicks.
 - Crypto Ecommerce
 - Crypto Loans
 - Crypto Insurance